 Rediet Abebe

-I am a Junior Fellow at the Harvard Society of Fellows and an Andrew Carnegie Fellow.
-My research examines the interaction of algorithms and inequality, with a focus on contributing to the scientific foundations of this area.
-I am serving on the executive committee for the ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO) and was a program co-chair for the inaugural conference.
+I am a Junior Fellow at the Harvard Society of Fellows and Andrew Carnegie Fellow.
+My research examines the interaction of algorithms and inequality, with a focus on contributing to the mathematical and computational foundations of this area.
+I am serving on the executive committee for ACM EAAMO and was a program co-chair for the inaugural conference.
 I am on leave as an assistant professor of computer science at UC Berkeley.
-I hold a Ph.D. in Computer Science from Cornell University and Master’s degrees in mathematics from the University of Cambridge and from Harvard University.
+I hold a Ph.D. in computer science from Cornell University, master's degrees in applied mathematics from Harvard University and in Part III of the Mathematical Tripos from the University of Cambridge, and a bachelor's degree in mathematics from Harvard University.

 Current Research Group

-Doctoral Students: Eve Fleisig, Angela Jin, Ali Shirali, Ramon Vilarino
+Doctoral Students: Eve Fleisig, Angela Jin, Ali Shirali

 Postdoctoral Fellow: George Obaido